The Combined Societies of Mary

 Above

-A 4 minute plus video of the procession during the
+A 4 minute plus video of the procession during a previous "Walk With Mary"

 The "walk" had been preceded by Holy Mass at St Patrick's Cathedral with Archbishop Peter A. Comensoli and was and was followed by Evensong at St Paul's Cathedral with Bishop Lindsay Urwin.